top of page

 moisture, dirt, dust or corrosive vapors.

-• Inspect the generator regularly and contact the nearest authorized service provider for repair
+• Inspect the generator regularly and contact the nearest authorized service provider for repair or part replacements.

-• Always disconnect the spark plug wire and place it where it won’t contact the spark plug to
+• Always disconnect the spark plug wire and place it where it won’t contact the spark plug to prevent accidental starting when setting up, transporting, adjusting or repairing the generator.

 • Do not connect your generator directly to your home’s wiring or into a regular household